KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

 When all is correct configured, you get this screen.

 :guilabel:`Model` Select the model.
-More details on the `Whisper source code page <https://github.com/openai/whisper>`_ (default: Base)
+More details on the |whisper_source| (default: Base) .

 :guilabel:`Language` Select the language if Autodetect is not accurate (default: Autodetect)

-:guilabel:`Device` To keep compatibility only CPU is available.
+:guilabel:`Device` For compatibility purposes only CPU is available

-:guilabel:`Translate text to english` This translates non English text to English while recognition.
+:guilabel:`Translate text to english` This translates non-English text to English during recognition

 You can check for updates by clicking on :guilabel:`Check configuration`